Pediatric Crowns in Providence, Las Vegas

 If your child’s tooth has broken, a dental crown can hold it together.
 When a cavity is left untreated, it will penetrate deeper into the tooth, requiring a very large filling and leaving very little natural tooth structure.
 This leaves your child’s tooth in a weak and vulnerable state.

-Stainless steel crowns offer the strength and durability necessary to support chewing and grinding of the teeth.
-They prevent further damage and restore missing tooth structure.
+Pediatric dental crowns offer the strength and durability necessary to support chewing and grinding of the teeth.
+They prevent further damage and restore missing tooth structure, and can be fitted and placed in a single appointment.

 Pediatric dental crowns in Las Vegas